Beyond Motion Cues and Structural Sparsity: Revisiting Small Moving Target Detection: Methodology

 \section{Methodology}

-We begin this section with a theoretical analysis of the intrinsic characteristics of the background, foreground, and noise.
+We begin this section with a physically grounded analysis of the intrinsic characteristics of the background, foreground, and noise.
 Guided by the resulting priors, we develop TenRPCANet, a model tailored to leverage these structural properties.